-The Atlanta Area Council is excited to recognize the 2019/2020 Eagle Scout Class at the Council Eagle Scout Recognition Ceremony on June 6, 2020 at the Rialto Center for the Arts at Georgia State University.
+The Atlanta Area Council is excited to recognize the 2019/2021 Eagle Scout Class at the Council Eagle Scout Recognition Ceremony on June 5, 2021 at Bert Adams Scout Camp.

 This event is provided free of charge to our Eagle Scouts and their families due to the generosity of our sponsors.

 The 2021 Eagle Scout Recognition Ceremony is chaired by Rick Morgan, Executive Vice President of Holder Construction Company.

 If you attain the rank of Eagle between June 1, 2019 and May 1, 2021, you are invited to be recognized among the 2019/2021 Class of Eagle Scouts.